afbarnard/tsufvml/README.md

        conda update conda

    To install Scikit-Learn with Conda run the following commands.
-Like Python, Conda uses environments to isolate installations of packages from one another, so it's best to create an environment for this software rather than use the default (root) environment.
+Like Python, Conda uses environments to isolate installations (sets of packages) from one another, so it's best to create an environment for this software rather than use the default (root) environment.

        conda create --name tsufvml python=3 scikit-learn